 The construction industry is one of Finland's largest consumers of materials and sources of carbon dioxide emissions.
 The industry has enormous potential to promote many environmental goals.
 For example, reducing the use of virgin aggregates and the life cycle of buildings, material choices and waste management offer ways to make an impact.

 The strength of Green Deal agreements lies in promoting cooperation between different parties – the state, companies and municipalities.
-Cooperation is needed, as construction projects always involve many parties and stakeholders.
-The agreements enable faster reactions to changing circumstances and current common challenges.
+This is needed, as there are always many parties and stakeholders in construction projects.
+The agreements enable a rapid response to changing circumstances and current common challenges.
 Companies that commit to them can, for example, develop innovative operating models, test new technologies and scale solutions without a burdensome regulatory process.
-This can open up an agile development path for, for example, energy-efficient structural solutions, low-carbon materials or modular construction methods.
+This can open up an agile development path for new solutions, materials or methods.

 Highlights from current news